NYMPHAEA AND NELUMBO PLANT REGISTRATIONS

 The registrars for these two genera are responsible for ensuring that each new cultivar name adheres to the guidelines put forth in the International Code of Nomenclature for Cultivated Plants (ICNCP).
 This publication is created by the International Society for Horticultural Science and details the rules and recommendations for naming plants in cultivation.
 A downloadable copy of the ICNCP is available at this site.

 Below you will find links to registration forms for both Nymphaea and Nelumbo cultivars.
 If you have any questions regarding the registration process, you may contact the registrar listed there.

 Deadline for submissions of Nymphaea and Nelumbo Registrations is November 1st each year.

-Download the Nelumbo Registration Form
+Download the Nelumbo Registration Form and send to: